women-plus-datascience/symposium2020/README.md

 **[REGISTER HERE](https://forms.gle/J5zNLDdD4f9wDKto6)**

 ### Submission Instructions
-- Submit your abstract through the online form.
+- Submit your abstract through the [registration form](https://docs.google.com/forms/d/e/1FAIpQLSfwwdGOItncuSTJqOVBnnlvF6FgyR4Lhiyc4A6HTRorYMnPUg/viewform).
 - Include a title, list of authors/presenters and their affiliations.
 - To recognize women and gender minority data scientists on your team, please indicate their roles in the project (securing research funding, project design, data collection, analysis and interpretation, writing, project management, project supervision).
 - We strongly encourage the women and gender minority members of your team to be the presenters of the talks or posters.